Will Medicare cover my Gynecomastia Surgery?

 If you are having Gynaecomastia surgery for medical reasons, you will be required to meet multiple conditions.
 Your doctor needs to verify that:

-• You are experiencing medical issues due to man boobs for 2 years or more
+• You are experiencing medical issues due to enlarged male breasts for 2 years or more.

-Will Health Insurance Help Cover the Cost of Gynaecomastia Surgery?
+Will Health Insurance Help Cover the Cost of Gynecomastia Surgery?

 It is important to check directly with your Private Health Fund to find out about your policy as they can differ from fund to fund.